jacksalici/notion-cli-list-manager/readme.md

 Issues and PRs are appreciated. 🤝

-[^3]: At the present, properties are fully supported (except Relations and Rolls up that are __NS__ - Not supported) but read only.
+[^3]: At the present, properties are fully supported (except Relations and Rolls up that are __NS__ - Not supported) but read-only.
 Writeable ones will be supported in the next versions.

 [^1]: You can also clone the repo to have always the very last version.
 Having installed Python3 and Pip3 on your machine, write on the terminal: